by Joseph C. Dean, P.E. for the Director, Corrosion Policy & Oversight (DCPO) [(OASD) [Materiel Readiness]]

-Although, the word "corrosion" is most often associated with "rust" and the oxidation of other metals, the Congressional definition of corrosion is, "the deterioration of a material or its properties due to a reaction of that material with its chemical environment" and can be found in 10 U.S.C. § 2228.
-It is inclusive of the deterioration of all materials, which can be caused through sun exposure, mold and mildew, wind, and other environmental elements.
+Corrosion is defined as the deterioration of a material or its properties due to a reaction of that material with its chemical environment (10 U.S.C. § 2228).
+It is inclusive of "rust" and the oxidation of other metals and the deterioration of all materials, which can be caused through sun exposure, mold and mildew, wind, and other environmental elements.

 The DoD has in place extensive policy and guidance to facilitate effective management of corrosion in the facilities that are required to support the national defense.
-The Policy Table provides insights into the extensive nature and reach of DoD Guidance and Policy as it relates to CPC.
-Each military service has issued, in varying degrees, their own implementing guidance and policies related to CPC.
+The Policy Table provides insights into DoD Guidance and Policy as it relates to CPC.
+The Joint Staff and each Military Service have issued, in varying degrees, their own implementing guidance and policies related to CPC.